The best of Ushuaia: 4-day itinerary for spring and fall

 After a quick lunch back in the town, we headed to Martial Hill, also known as Parque del Fin del Mundo (did I mention how everything here seems to scream “end of the world”?).

-Cerro Martial is home to a glacier within a protected area.
-In winter, it transforms into a winter sports hub offering alpine skiing and snowboarding.
-It’s also a popular spot for trekking up to the glacier itself.
+Cerro Martial is home to a glacier inside a protected area.
+In winter, it turns into a winter sports area with alpine skiing and snowboarding.
+It’s also a popular spot for hiking up to the glacier.

-We visited in April, before the winter season officially began.
-The area was open and free to access, but there was no operational infrastructure.
-We parked at the entrance and began our climb up the snow-covered mountain.
+We visited in April, before the official winter season, so although the area was open and free to access, none of the infrastructure was operating yet.
+We parked at the entrance and started hiking up the snow-covered mountain.

-As we ascended, we reached a point (not sure how close to the top) where the snowfall became heavy.
-It was real, thick snow — the kind my kids had never experienced before.
+As we climbed higher, we reached a point (I’m not sure how close we were to the top) where it started snowing heavily.
+It was real, thick snow — the kind my kids had never seen before.
 They were ecstatic!
-They stopped right there to revel in the snow, laughing and playing as it fell around them.
-Eventually, wet gloves and cold, soaked pants got the better of them, and we reluctantly headed back down amidst their playful protests.
+They stopped right there to play in the snow, laughing and having fun while the snow kept falling around them.
+Eventually, wet gloves and soaked pants became too much, and we reluctantly headed back down despite their protests.

 .